A passive real estate solution Enjoy the income — without the burdens of property management. Discussion with Mike Amash, Westmount President

 Disclosures

-This document was prepared by Westmount Partners, LLC (“Westmount”).
-Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission.
-The information contained in this document was prepared using sources that Westmount believes are reliable, but Westmount does not guarantee its accuracy.
-The information reflects subjective judgments, assumptions and Westmount’s opinion on the date made and may change without notice.
+This report was prepared by Westmount Partners, LLC (“Westmount”).
+Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission, and such registration does not imply any special skill or training.
+The information contained in this report was prepared using sources that Westmount believes are reliable, but Westmount does not guarantee its accuracy.
+The information reflects subjective judgments, assumptions, and Westmount’s opinion on the date made and may change without notice.
 Westmount undertakes no obligation to update this information.
-It is for information purposes only and should not be used or construed as investment, legal or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
-No part of this report may be copied in any form, by any means, or redistributed, published, circulated or commercially exploited in any manner without Westmount’s prior written consent.
+It is for information purposes only and should not be used or construed as investment, legal, or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
+No part of this report may be copied in any form, by any means, or redistributed, published, circulated, or commercially exploited in any manner without Westmount’s prior written consent.

 All investments, including DSTs and other private placement offerings, have inherent risks.
 You should consider investing only if you can afford a loss of some or all of your principal.
 Potential risks relating to each offering are disclosed in a private placement memorandum (PPM) that must be read by the investor prior to making an investment decision.